tony-kuo/eagle/README.md

 **--splice**  Reads are from RNA-seq and potentially spliced, based on cigar string.

 **--bs**  Reads are bisulfite treated.
-In the probability model, this considers C to T and G to A as matches.
+In the probability model, this considers C to T and G to A as matches in the forward and reverse strand respectively.

 **--phred64**  Reads quality scores are in phred64.
 Default is phred33.